BU-Spark/ml-nlgma-body-cam/Project Outline with Updated Checklist.md

 # Project Summary: Automated Analysis of Body Camera Footage

 ## Situation and Current Issues
-The Law Offices of Howard Friedman specializes in civil lawsuits representing victims of police brutality, false arrest, wrongful death, and civil rights violations.
+In this project, our client represets victims of police brutality, false arrest, wrongful death, and civil rights violations.
 A critical aspect of these cases involves analyzing body camera footage, which can vary greatly in length from minutes to hours.
 The current manual review process is time-consuming and labor-intensive.
 The aim of this project is to use AI to find moments where:
 1. Officers complain about the lack of a plan
 2. Officers fail to offer people with directions
 3. Officers direct aggressive comments at protestors